Shakira Appears In Madrid Court To Contest Plagiarism Claims About Her Hit ‘La Bicicleta’

 — Celebrity&Tech News (@CelebTechNews) March 27, 2019

 At the end of February, Shakira was summoned to appear before a Spanish judge in Espluegues de Llobregat on June 12 so that the court could ask her questions about the tax fraud accusations against her.
-The singer is under investigation and suspected of six different counts of tax fraud committed against the Spanish treasury totaling about 16.5 million dollars.
+The singer is under investigation and suspected of six different counts of tax fraud committed against the Spanish treasury totaling about $16.5 million.
 The singer’s hearing will be held behind closed doors, which is not the norm for Spain, a country that opens its trial doors to the public.

 In December, Spanish state prosecutors accused Shakira of tax fraud, saying she pretended to live out of the country and utilized offshore corporate entities to avoid paying all of the taxes she owed from the years 2012 to 2014.
 Shakira used to label herself as a tax resident in the Bahamas, and only registered in Spain as a full tax resident back in 2015.
 Regardless of what she claimed, people that spend more than 183 days a year in Spain are considered full tax residents, and that might be a major problem for Shakira.